-- A. Within the settlement boundary of Halesworth the provision of small-scale offices/workspaces on flexible terms that would encourage the creation and growth of start-up and micro-businesses is supported.
-Where necessary, such provision can be made as part of a mix of uses.
-Such a mix of uses can include residential but only where this is necessary to make the overall scheme viable and only where the residential floorspace is less than 25% of the overall total floorspace delivered.
-Proposals involving residential use must demonstrate that they will minimise the impact of employment use on residential amenity without restricting the ability of the occupiers of the employment premises to carry out their business activities. - B. The provision of 'move-on' employment space to serve the needs of existing and growing businesses in Halesworth is encouraged on existing employment sites, where this is likely to support the floorspace needs of growing micro and SME businesses. - C. The following locations shown on the Policies Map are identified as Small Scale Employment Areas: - a.
+A. Within the settlement boundary of Halesworth development proposals for small-scale offices/workspaces designed for the creation and growth of start-up and micro-businesses will be supported.

+Where relevant, such provision will be supported where they arise as part of a mix of uses.
+Such a mix of uses which includes residential uses will only be supported where this is necessary to make the overall scheme viable and where the residential floorspace is less than 25% of the overall total floorspace delivered.
+Proposals involving residential use should demonstrate that they will both minimise the impact of employment use on residential amenity and not hinder the ability of the occupiers of the employment premises to carry out business activities.

+- B. The provision of employment space to serve the needs of existing and growing businesses in Halesworth on existing employment sites will be supported. - C. The following locations shown on the Policies Map are identified as Small Scale Employment Areas: - a.
 Miles Ward Court - b.
-Station Yard - D. Within the Small Scale Employment Areas identified in clause C, proposals involving the loss of existing office, research and development or light industrial employment premises will only be permitted where all of the following criteria have been met: - 1. marketing evidence is provided which demonstrates the premises have been marketed for a sustained period of 12 months in accordance with the requirements set out in Appendix 4 of the Waveney Local Plan; and - 2. the proposed use is compatible with the surrounding uses in terms of car parking, access, noise, odour and other amenity concerns.
+Station Yard - D. Within the Small Scale Employment Areas identified in clause D, proposals involving the loss of existing office, research and development or light industrial employment premises will only be supported where the following criteria have been met: - 1. marketing evidence is provided which demonstrates the premises have been marketed for a sustained period of 12 months in accordance with the requirements set out in Appendix 4 of the Waveney Local Plan; and - 2. the proposed use is compatible with the surrounding uses in terms of car parking, access, noise, odour and other amenity concerns.